gjpelletier/delta_method/README.md

 by Greg Pelletier (gjpelletier@gmail.com)

-We introduce the following new functions to estimate confidence intervals and prediction intervals for nonlinear regression, and plot contours of scaled or un-scaled bivariate Kernel Density Estimates (KDE):
+We introduce the following new functions to estimate confidence intervals and prediction intervals for nonlinear regression, and plot contours ofbivariate Kernel Density Estimates (KDE), and bivariate quantiles of data distributions:

 - **delta_method**
 - **parametric_bootstrap**